davidackerman/EM_aligner/doc/doc_fine.md

 ## Option 1: Solve fine-alignment from within a Matlab session

-Calculates an affine solution for a volume
+Calculates an affine or higher order polynomial (restricted to 2nd at the moment) solution for a volume

 ------------------------------------------- Example -----------------------------